How to Use In-app Tutorials to Educate Your Users and Increase Product Adoption

 Get new users to experience value faster

 You see, the Aha!
-Moment is mostly about users realizing that there might be value in using your product.
+Moment is mostly about users realizing there might be value in using your product.

 The potential of value is what makes them sign up.
 They then need to get to the activation point too.